pinpt/changelog/README.md

    ```sh
    npx @pinpt/changelog create --site SLUG --name THEME
    ```
    Replace SLUG with either your site slug or the hostname.
 Replace THEME with the name of your theme.
+The THEME is optional and if not provided defaults to the same name as your site.
 For more options, use `--help`.
 2. Change into the theme directory
 3. Install NPM packages
    ```sh